 Affiliation(s) of author(s)

-Name, address and email address of the corresponding author
+Name, address, email address and ORCID ID of the corresponding author

 Running title, which should be no more than 12 words

-Abstract: An abstract will be printed at the head of the article.
-The abstract should contain 250 words.
+An abstract will be printed at the head of the article, and should contain no more than 250 words.
 The abstract should include the title.
-Further, should include a brief introduction, objectives, methods, results and conclusion.
+It should consist in brief, an introduction, objectives, methods, results and conclusion.
 It should not be separated into paragraphs.
 Abbreviations and literature citations should not be included.
+Font to be used is Cambria, font size -10 and italicized, line spacing single.

 The abstract should be followed by maximum of five (05) keywords.